On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Sufficient conditions for the existence of regular covering curves

-Our initial motivation for Corollary \ref{c:IntMen} was to provide details for the first step in the proof of one of the main results in \cite{MR3678492} concerning singular integral operators in the first Heisenberg group $\mathbb{H}^1$ (see Section \ref{ss:Heis} for the definitions of $\mathbb{H}^1$ and the Kor\'{a}nyi distance $d_{\mathbb{H}^1}(p,q)=\|q^{-1}\cdot p\|_{\mathbb{H}^1}$).
-The Theorem 1.3 in \cite{MR3678492} states the following:
+Our initial motivation for Corollary \ref{c:IntMen} was to provide details for the first step in the proof of one of the main results in \cite{MR3678492} concerning singular integral operators in the first \emph{Heisenberg group} $\mathbb{H}^1$.
+The group $\mathbb{H}^1=(\mathbb{R}^{3},\cdot)$ is defined by the product